shounakch/shounakch.github.io/research.md

 I am interested in developing scalable and structured Bayesian methods which are interpretable.
 Such methods require building probabilistic models relying on incorporating available prior knowledge about the specific problem.
 In particular, I am intrigued by shape constrained function estimation, latent factor models, and nonparametric Bayesian methods.
 I am also interested in large-scale observational data driven inferences regarding matters of public health.

-Recently, I have been working on developing a scalable approach for covariance estimation in Bayesian latent factor models.

 Earlier, I had

 1. Collaborated with [Dr. Antik Chakraborty](https://antik015.github.io/) in developing [**Nearest Neighbor Dirichlet Mixtures**](https://arxiv.org/abs/2003.07953), a scalable method for density estimation as an alternative to traditional Bayesian density estimators such as the [Dirichlet process mixture model](https://www.gatsby.ucl.ac.uk/~ywteh/research/npbayes/dp.pdf).